lokanathmeher19/BARESKIN/README.md

 ## Deployment Notes

-- Deploy the frontend to a static host such as Vercel or Netlify.
+- Deploy the frontend to a static hosting platform such as Vercel or Netlify.
-- Deploy the backend to a Node.js-compatible hosting provider such as Render, Railway, or VPS.
+- Deploy the backend to a Node.js-compatible platform such as Render, Railway, or a VPS.
-- Make sure environment variables are configured securely in the deployment platform.
+- Configure all required environment variables securely in the deployment environment.

 ## License